2010 Jacksonville Jaguars season

 The 2010 season was the Jacksonville Jaguars' 16th in the National Football League (NFL) and their eighth under head coach Jack Del Rio.
-The Jaguars, who were in their second year of "rebuilding" under general manager Gene Smith, finished with an 8–8 record, marginally improving on their 7–9 record from 2009, but missed the playoffs.
+The Jaguars, who were in their second year of "rebuilding" under general manager Gene Smith, finished with an 8–8 record, marginally improving on their 7–9 record from 2009, but were eliminated from playoff contention for the third consecutive season, despite starting the season with an 8–5 record, and much like 2006, they would go on to lose their final three games.
 Although blackouts were a problem in 2009 for the franchise, they sold out all of their 2010 home games.